MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 For Direct Routing users, dynamic location for routing emergency calls is only supported in the United States as follows:

-- If a Teams client for a United States Direct Routing user dynamically acquires an emergency address within the United States, that address is used for emergency routing, and the call will be automatically routed to the PSAP in the serving area of the address.
+- If a Teams client for a United States Direct Routing user dynamically acquires an emergency address within the United States, that address is used for emergency routing instead of the registered address, and the call will be automatically routed to the PSAP in the serving area of the address.

-- If a Teams client for a United States Direct Routing user doesn't dynamically acquire an emergency address within the United States, the call will be screened to determine if an updated address is required before connecting the caller to the appropriate PSAP.
+- If a Teams client for a United States Direct Routing user doesn't dynamically acquire an emergency address within the United States, then the registered emergency address is used to help screen and route the call.
+However, the call will be screened to determine if an updated address is required before connecting the caller to the appropriate PSAP.

 Dynamic location for routing emergency calls is supported in Canada the same as in the United States with the following exception: all emergency calls will be screened nationally before being transferred to the PSAP.